 The Capture of St. Pierre and Miquelon – 14 September 1778

-When the Treaty of Paris brought a conclusion to the Seven Years War in 1763, France lost all her territories in North America bar the islands of St. Pierre and Miquelon, about fourteen miles to the south of Newfoundland, which were ceded back to her having been in British hands prior to that for the previous fifty years, and having originally been claimed by France in 1536.
+When the Treaty of Paris brought a conclusion to the Seven Years War in 1763, France lost all her territories in North America bar the islands of St. Pierre and Miquelon, which lay about fourteen miles to the south of Newfoundland, and which were ceded back to her after fifty years in British hands.
+The islands had originally been claimed by France in 1536.

 In July 1778 war with France became inevitable, and the first indication that the islands would be affected came when a Guernsey letter-of-marque intercepted a French snow bound for St. Pierre loaded with gunpowder, muskets, salt and bale goods to the value of fifteen thousand guineas.
 As the French were not allowed to militarize or trade out of the islands in accordance with the peace treaty, it being purely a sanctuary for the fisheries, the Guernsey men were allowed to keep the goods.